Dr. Blaz Banic studied biomedicine at the Institute of Pathophysiology in Ljubljana. His main focus now is cell stress and liver toxicology.

 Sinuses are the air-filled cavities (spaces) located in the different places inside the face.

 Sinuses secrete mucus that moisturises the channels of the nose.
-In the case of a sinus-inflammation (such as allergic reaction or infection), the outflow of mucus is prevented, which results in a build-up inside the cavities.
+In the case of sinus inflammation (such as allergic reaction or infection), the outflow of mucus is prevented, which results in a build-up inside the cavities.
 This build-up stimulates the pain-transmitting nerve endings inside the membrane, which, through sensitisation, leads to a headache.

 Sinusitis can occur as a complication of acute coryza (inflammation of the mucus membrane in the nose, caused especially by a cold or by hay fever), influenza, measles, scarlet fever, and other infectious diseases.